3isenHeiM/PhotoB00th/README.md

     - At "1", ask the RPi to do the focus
     - Display the camera preview on a VGA screen
 3. Trigger picture and light the LEDs more
-4. Downlaoad the picture (raw/jpg?) on the RaspberryPi's external storage
+4. Download the picture (raw/jpg?) on the RaspberryPi's external storage
 5. Move a jpg version to the webserver backend
 6. Reset the setup